jssuthahar/Article/AZURE/QSession/01 Azure Developer Fundamentals (Day 1–3) Practice Test.md

 C. RG + Tenant
 D. Subscription + RBAC
-**Answer:** B. Availability Set + Region Pair
+**Answer:** B. Availability Set + Region Pair **Explanation:**

+* **HA (High Availability):** Ensures your application continues running in a region despite hardware or rack failures, using Availability Sets or Zones.
+* **DR (Disaster Recovery):** Ensures business continuity in case of regional outages by replicating workloads across paired regions.

 ### Q20.
 How can you have multiple subscriptions while keeping identity centralized?